Free Delivery & Reverse Pickup for Genetic Kits - SHOP NOW

 Different Types Of Liver Function Tests

-On the basis of which enzyme or protein is being evaluated, LFTs consist of different types-
+Based on which enzyme or protein is being evaluated, LFTs consist of different types-

 • ALT and AST- These enzymes, formerly known as SGOT and SGPT, are normally found in liver cells that leak out of cells and mix in blood when liver cells get injured.
 The ALT is a more specific indicator of liver inflammation as AST can also be found in other organs like the heart and skeletal muscles.
 Due to injury to the liver, as in cases of viral hepatitis, the level of the ALT and AST may be used as a general indicator of the degree of liver damage or inflammation.